doganseyfisen/BuildWebAPIDjangoREST/README.md

 ## Thanks
 Very special thanks for providing us this course to [Bobby Stearman](https://github.com/bobby-didcoding).
 Click to view his original repo [link](https://github.com/bobby-didcoding/drf_course).

-## Prerequisites
-- Python=>3.10

-## Considerations
-I have added optional docker containers to simplify the build.
-If you want to use the docker build you should install Docker and Docker Compose on your local machine.

 ## Getting started
 First you will need to clone down the first module.